sola-da/Chameleon/README.md

 ![chameleon_framework_overview](https://github.com/sola-da/Chameleon/blob/master/.images/overview.png "Overview of the Chameleon framework and its four steps")

 Moreover, the set of 1395 malicious and evasive PDF files that is used in our study is available.
 The set can be used to benchmark a malware scanner in its anti-evasion abilities.
 Email Saeed Ehteshamifar (salpha.2004@gmail.com) if you're interested in obtaining the set.
+For more details about the framework refer to [our paper](https://arxiv.org/pdf/1901.05674).

 ## Usage